davidluzgouveia/ff9-steam-japanese/README.md

 ![Game](game.jpg)

-Note: If at any point you want to go back to the original langue, just use Steam's built-in "Verify integrity of game files..." option.
+Note: If at any point you want to go back to the original language, just use Steam's built-in `Verify integrity of game files...` option.
 Or keep a backup of the original file yourself.